JPWKU/pynash-pycharm/README.md

 Remote Debugging with PyCharm (and Vagrant)
 ===========================================
 ### Hi!!!
 My name is Jeremy Phelps and I'm from Bowling Green, KY (about an hour north of here)
+### Super glad to be hanging with PyNash and look forward to learning a ton
+### I spend a lot of my time building things as a member of [Dell Cloud Manager](http://software.dell.com/products/cloud-manager/) on
+### the backend systems team.
+Other times I can be found mountain biking with my family and
+### in pursuit of the perfect hot wing.

 ## Setup Instructions for PyCharm on Mac 0SX

 This assumes you have [PyCharm Professional Edition](http://www.jetbrains.com/pycharm/buy/)